OpenVPN Site-to-Site Configuration Example with SSL/TLS¶

 Checked

-- Automatically generate a shared TLS authentication key
+- Automatically generate a TLS key:

 Unchecked

-- TLS Key
+- TLS Key:

 Paste in the TLS key copied from the server instance

-- Peer Certificate Authority
+- Peer Certificate Authority:

 The CA imported at the beginning of this process

-- Client Certificate
+- Client Certificate:

 The client certificate imported at the beginning of this process